cleiton01/home-credit-default-risk/README.md

 2-data

     This folder contain the data file used on analysis, all files was downloaded from "https://www.kaggle.com/c/home-credit-default-risk/data".
-Each new variable in the files was create to improve analysis, all the new varable is available on file "HomeCredit_columns_description".
+Each new column on the files was create to improve analysis, all the new columns is available on file "HomeCredit_columns_description".

 3-logs